It’s OK to walk away

 Create your own crying plan.

-A baby’s cry is designed to get your attention and it might feel like it’s driving you crazy but actually, you can cope.
+A baby’s cry is designed to get your attention.
+It might feel like it’s driving you crazy, but actually you can cope.
 If you think your baby is poorly, of course, see a health professional.
-If you’ve done all the normal checks, the baby is not ill and if you feel yourself reaching that point of exasperation – take a break!
-It’s OK to walk away if the baby is safe and the crying is getting to you and remember this will pass – the crying will stop.
+If you’ve done all the normal checks, the baby is not ill and if you feel yourself reaching that point of stress – take a break!
+It’s OK to walk away if the baby is safe and the crying is getting to you.
+Remember this will pass – the crying will stop.

 Relaxation techniques